nspcc-dev/neo-go/docs/rpc.md

 Both methods also don't currently support arrays in function parameters.

+##### `getunclaimedgas`

+It's possible to call this method for any address with neo-go, unlike with C# node where it only works for addresses from opened wallet.

 ### Unsupported methods

 Methods listed down below are not going to be supported for various reasons